 Recently, while visiting my parent’s house over the holidays, my mom dragged out our art files so my brothers and I could do our own purging.
 The treasures we saved were Mother’s Day cards with adorable kid-written descriptions like, “I love my mom because she is a regular size” and future predictions, like my 8-year-old wishes for “a sister, a ten-speed, and a million dollars.”
 Some of the actual artwork I remembered creating in elementary school was fun to look at one more time in adulthood, but then I unsentimentally recycled most of it.

-So when the piles get too high, ask your child which one piece in the pile is their favorite or which one they’d like to keep.
-If they can’t choose, do it yourself — but maybe after they’re asleep.
+So when the piles get too high, ask your child which one piece in the pile is their favorite or which one they’d like to keep (more on the value of this below).
+If they can’t choose, do it yourself—but maybe after they’re asleep.